Todd Radom Design

 Todd attended the School of Visual Arts and received a BFA in Graphic Design, graduating in 1986.
 He set off on his own independent professional path in 1990 and has never looked back.
 In addition to his sports branding work, he continues to work on a range of projects, from poster and book jacket design to apparel design and corporate identity.

 Todd is regarded as an expert on graphic design for professional sports, the aesthetics of baseball, and the dynamics of brand loyalty between consumers and professional sports franchises.
 He regularly speaks to design groups, professional conferences, and to colleges about his work and creative career.
-Todd makes frequent media appearances, most recently on ESPN College Gameday
+Todd makes frequent media appearances, including spots on MLB Network, ESPN College Gameday, and NPR.
+He has been profiled or quoted in many publications, including the Washington Post, the Chicago Tribune, Fast Company, Sports Illustrated, ESPN The Magazine, HOW Magazine and Print Magazine.
+Todd has written about sports brands, branding, and visual history for The New York Times and for Sporting News.
+He is the author of "Winning Ugly: A Visual History of the Most Bizarre Baseball Uniforms Ever Worn," published in May 2018.

 In 2015, Todd served as co-curator of “The Sports Show” at the SVA Chelsea Gallery in New York, a sports-themed gallery exhibition of more than 140 works from 32 different artists, representing a range of creative disciplines.